astarzinski/anki_automation_v1/README.md

 These safeguards will prevent unwanted changes while you are learning to use the program.

+These programs are desinged to use the latest version of python which as of this writing is version 3.12.4.

+At some point during this installation your Mac may prompt and require you to **install Xcode developer tools**.

+If you need to install python on your computer you can download the latest version here: https://www.python.org/downloads/

+This process can be frustrating but searching any errors that the terminal displays will provide detailed troubleshooting options.

 ## Step 1 Cloning This Repository

-At some point during this installation your Mac may prompt and require you to **install Xcode**.

 1) On your Mac open the terminal or the equivalent on a PC.